astronomer/docs/astro/cloud-ide/configure-project-environment.md

 ## Configure Apache Airflow® connections

-You can configure Airflow connections in the Astro Cloud IDE in the same way that you can in the [Airflow UI](https://www.astronomer.io/docs/learn/connections).
+You can configure Airflow connections in the Astro Cloud IDE in the same way that you can in the [Apache Airflow® UI](https://www.astronomer.io/docs/learn/connections).
 You can then reference the connection in your Python cells as code or in SQL cells as a configuration.

 1. In the Astro UI, select a Workspace and then select **Cloud IDE**.